African Brain Data Network EEG workshop in Nigeria

 Monday – Introduction & EEG Basics

 The week begins with orientation and practical information, followed by foundational topics: what EEG is, its advantages over other neuroimaging techniques, and its applications in clinical, developmental, and cognitive research.
 Special emphasis is placed on African-specific challenges, such as dealing with natural hairstyles and electrode types.
-Sessions also address ethics, informed consent, and experimental design essentials, including noise, artifacts, attention, and stimulus control.
+Sessions also experimental design and and stimulus control.

 Tuesday – Experimental Design & EEG Recording